Codecademy/docs/content/css/concepts/animations/terms/animation-fill-mode/animation-fill-mode.md

 ---
 Title: "animation-fill-mode"
-Description: "Defines what values are applied by an animation outside of its execution time."
+Description: "Defines what values are applied by an animation outside its execution time."
 Subjects:
   - "Web Development"
   - "Web Design"